GdKent/CHAL/README.md

 </p>

 <h1 align="center">
-  C-HAL: Council of Hierarchical Agentic Language
+  CHAL: Council of Hierarchical Agentic Language
 </h1>

-**C-HAL** (pronounced "kal") is a framework for orchestrating structured dialectic debates between multiple large language model (LLM) agents.
+**CHAL** (pronounced "kal") is a framework for orchestrating structured dialectic debates between multiple large language model (LLM) agents.
 Each agent represents a distinct philosophical, logical, or epistemological position.
 The system manages multi-stage debates that consist of challenges, rebuttals, adjudication, and synthesis, with the goal of resolving disagreements, generating insight, refining collective understanding, and working toward a unified internal belief convergence among the agents.

-This repository serves as the official open-source implementation of C-HAL.
-For more thorough details regarding the scientific development and workings of C-HAL, please see the paper "CHAL: Council of Hierarchical Agentic Language".
+This repository serves as the official open-source implementation of CHAL.
+For more thorough details regarding the scientific development and workings of CHAL, please see the paper "CHAL: Council of Hierarchical Agentic Language".

 ---